CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 It's recommended to perform a scan against your Google source environment to proactively look for problems.
 While in CloudM Migrate select Step 5 on the left and then select Start.
 Depeending on the size of the envornment this can take some time to complete.
 When complete select Export Scan Results to download a zip of the scan results.

 The import files to check are the FileScanReport.html and MailScanReport.html.
+Users that have items errors are highlighted in red.
 Important errors to look for are:

 - Path Contains too many characters.
-These can be corrected before the migration or use the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#trunfoldfil">Truncate Folders and Files</a> option which is on be default and set the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#orphfold">Orphaned Items Folder</a> field to a target folder name.
+These can be corrected before the migration or use the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#trunfoldfil">Truncate Folders and Files</a> option which is on by default and set the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#orphfold">Orphaned Items Folder</a> field to a target folder name.

-Go to Step 5. do the scan. open the file info, look for red users and solve the issues that are found. trncate long folder paths, dead users objects, external file shares.
+- Dead User Objects.
+- External File Shares.

-### Purchasing Licensing for O365
+### Purchasing Licenses for O365

-Number of users based on scan.
-Type isup to them.

-If it's using the same domain, you can place the vanity domain in the destination.
+The scan will also help determine the exact license purchase for O365.
+It's recommend to purchase licensing and provision OneDrive and SharePoint before migrating.

-### Setting the domain on the O365 tenant
+### Setting the Domain on the O365 Tenant

-Technet Article
+For Google to O365 use the target vanity domain when configuring your destination name regardless if it's different from source or not.

+<a href="https://learn.microsoft.com/en-us/microsoft-365/admin/setup/add-domain?view=o365-worldwide">Add a domain to Microsoft 365</a>

-### Create Users in Desitnation
+### Create Users in O365

-Technet article
+<a href="https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/add-users?view=o365-worldwide">Add users and assign licenses at the same time</a>

 ### Provision OneDrive

-Technet article
+<a href="https://learn.microsoft.com/en-us/onedrive/pre-provision-accounts">Pre-provision OneDrive for users in your organization</a>

-### Provision Archives for users
+### Provision O365 Archives

-Technet Article
+<a href="https://learn.microsoft.com/en-us/microsoft-365/compliance/enable-archive-mailboxes?view=o365-worldwide">Enable archive mailboxes for Microsoft 365</a>

-### Address Replacement for different alias
+### Address Replacement for Different Alias

-If you want to change the alias on destination.
+If you want to change the alias on O365 destination to fit a new naming convention.
 Change in the user list, step 3.
+Export.

-Also change in advance project settings, stop getting confused, this is only alias.
+Also change in advance project settings under address replacement.

 ## Start Migration